ConstruBay

 How We Handle Permits for Our Clients

-At ConstruBay, permit management is part of every project we take on.
+At ConstruBay, permit management and expediting is part of every project we take on.
 We maintain relationships with each city's building department, know which plan checkers prefer what format, and pre-check every submittal before it goes in.
 For most of our projects, we're ahead of the average timeline.

 permitsMarin Countybuilding permittimelinecontractor tips